azagniotov/stubby4j/README.md

 #### description (`optional`)

 * Description field which can be used to show optional descriptions in the logs
-* Useful when you have a number of stubs loaded for the same endpoint and it starts to get confusing as to which is being matched
+* Useful when you have a number of stubs loaded for the same endpoint, and it starts to get confusing as to which is being matched

 ```yaml
 -  description: Stub one